datoviz/datoviz/README.md

 <!-- HISTORY AND STATUS -->

 ## Overview

-### Current Status
+### Current status

 In 2021, the [first experimental version of Datoviz **v0.1x** was released](https://cyrille.rossant.net/datoviz/).

 In 2024, version **v0.2x** was released.
-This version has been redesigned from the ground up to enhance modularity and stability, ensuring it can keep pace with the continuous advancements in GPU hardware and graphics rendering APIs.
+This version has been redesigned from the ground up to enhance modularity and stability, and ensuring it can keep pace with the continuous advancements in GPU hardware and graphics rendering APIs.

-### History and Status
+### History and status

 In **2012**, developers of various GPU scientific visualization libraries (Galry, Glumpy, pyqtgraph, visvis) collaborated to create [**VisPy**](https://vispy.org/), an OpenGL-based scientific visualization library for Python.